caro46/Tetraploid_project/Assembly_meraculous.md

 ```
 Depth at the highest peak for a kmer size of 41 is 34.
 It is fairly close to the expected Kmer depth.

+##### kmer distribution interpretation

+(23/05: some additional comments)

+So in all the kmer distribution (41-71): 2 main genomic peaks (similarity in subgenomes, diverged subgenomes).
+In the diploid mode 1 it should squeezed polymorphic region and keeps only the most common base (for a low polymorphic rate).
+Always 2 main peaks in the isotigs plot and 2 diplotigs...
+Isotigs and diplotigs overlap which indicates high level of polymorphism -> hard for the assembly.
+Seems like the 1st peak is considered as polymorphic region and just squeezed instead of being assembled into 2 subgenomes -> diploid mode 2 should fix the issue in this case.

 ##### Default filtering

 In the final results: we only have information for scaffolds > 1kb and contigs that are used in these filtered scaffolds.
 In case of highly repetitive genome we expect to obtain small contigs that might be hard to assemble (small scaffolds) - we already started with "contigs" from `meraculous_merblast/contigs.fa` very small: too small to be able to re-estimate the insert size of big insert mate libraries.
 Not surprising for me that at the end we obtained a much smaller assembly size than expected.
 Should be already improved by using bigger k-mer size and more libraries in the gap filling step.